rmarable/Ec2InstanceMaker/README.md

 ## Using FSx for Lustre

-To add an FSx for Lustre file system that shares both the instance tag collection and lifecycle, set enable_fsx=true when the instance is first created.
+To add an FSx for Lustre file system that shares both the instance tag collection and lifecycle, set `enable_fsx=true` when the instance is first created.
 The example below will attach a 3600 GB Luster file system mounted at /fsx to a new Amazon Linux 2 instance:

 ```
 $ ./make-instance.py -A us-east-1a -O rmarable -E rmarable@amazon.com -N dev01 --count=3 --request_type=spot --enable_fsx=true
 ```

-The size of the file system is controlled with the fsx_size flag.
+The size of the file system is controlled with the `fsx_size` flag.
 Lustre file systems must use multiples of 3600TB or an error will be returned.

-Hydration of an FSX file system from an S3 bucket is supported by setting enable_fsx_hydration=true, designating an existing S3 bucket (fsx_s3_bucket) and path (fsx_s3_path), and optionally choosing a "chunk" size.
+Hydration of an FSX file system from an S3 bucket is supported by setting `enable_fsx_hydration=true`, designating an existing S3 bucket (fsx_s3_bucket) and path (fsx_s3_path), and optionally choosing a "chunk" size.
 The bucket and path, if provided, must exist or an error will be returned.